 CEV@US Faculty, Staff and Students

-extracting data, conducting qualitative and quantitative data synthesis, and preparing manuscripts for publication in The Cochrane Library.
-She received her Master of Health Science Degree from Johns Hopkins Bloomberg School of Public
+risk of bias, extracting data, conducting qualitative and quantitative data synthesis, and preparing manuscripts for publication in The Cochrane Library.
+She received her Master of Health Science Degree from Johns Hopkins Bloomberg

 Barbara S. Hawkins, MS, PhD, FSCT

 Roberta Scherer, PhD, MA